sibelius-notes/mdf/1221/music376.md

 pitch center by assertion: reiteration, return, pedal point, ostinato, accent, formal placement, register, and similar techniques to draw a listener’s attention to a particular pitch class.

+- tertian pitch-centricity: chords built on 3rds
+- nontertian pitch-centricity: avoid such sonorities

+Polytonality: similar to polychord. bitonal: polytonal music with two tonal centers.

+[Pandiatonicism](https://musictheory.pugetsound.edu/mt21c/Pandiatonicism.html): uses only the tones of some diatonic scale but does not rely on traditional harmonic progressions and dissonance treatment.

+Atonality was a development even more radical than that of the various sorts of pitch-centricity used in post-tonal music.